Jeep Compass review

 - 2Engines, performance and driveTerrific off-road, especially in Trailhawk spec, but the Compass loses ground to rivals on tarmac

-- 3MPG, CO2 and Running CostsLatest Jeep models are pretty efficient, although the off-road capability exerts a price
+- 3MPG, CO2 and Running CostsLatest Jeep models are pretty efficient, with the 4xe plug-in hybrid model offering around 30 miles of all-electric drive

-- 4Interior, design and technologyCrisp exterior style has showroom appeal, but the Compass is a little dreary inside
+- 4Interior, design and technologyCrisp exterior style has showroom appeal, while refreshed interior adds extra quality and onboard tech

 - 5Practicality, comfort and boot spaceThe Jeep Compass is spacious and roomy, in spite of its sporty roofline